What Does a QDRO Mean for Your Divorce?

 In most instances, these funds are available immediately to the former spouse once a QDRO is complete, making the completion of a QDRO a matter of some urgency.
 However, the same is not always the case for defined benefit pensions.
 In many cases, a former spouse’s right to collect pension benefits will not kick in for many years after the divorce is complete.

-Is There a Time Limit for Filing a QDRO After a Divorce?
+Is There a Time Limit To File a QDRO?

 Under Massachusetts law, there is no time limit to file a QDRO after divorce.
 To move the process along and prevent delays, however, it is best to submit the QDRO with the divorce agreement.
 Putting off the preparation and filing of a QDRO often leads to procrastination - or worse.

 In general, there is no time limit on when a Probate and Family Court will review and issue a QDRO.
 Unfortunately, the same is not always true when it comes to retirement plan administrators, particularly if a participant dies before a QDRO is filed.